-I like Zak George as a trainer.
-I started with his training, and it works very well for beginners.
-I still use many of his techniques today.
-He’s fantastic.
-I have also used Ian Stone, Adrienne Farricelli, Ian Dunbar, and a few others.
+I like Adrienne Farricelli as a trainer.
+I started with her training, and it works very well for beginners.
+I still use most of her techniques today and she’s fantastic.
+I have also used Ian Stone, Zak George, Ian Dunbar, and a few others.

-All the training methods I have tried utilize marker training and science-based training methods in varying degrees.
+All the training methods I have tried utilize marker training and science-based training methods to varying degrees.

 Marker training is an essential part of the training process.
 It is a core tool of positive, reward-based training.
 It takes little time to teach, but the value in laying the foundation of teaching this cue cannot be overstated.
 It makes teaching the upcoming basic skills and eventually more advanced skills much more effortlessly.